 Heart attacks, strokes, peripheral artery disease (PAD), and other conditions significantly impact our quality of life if left alone.
 However, with the availability of routine vascular screenings, you can be proactive.

 Regular screening can identify potential issues and allow you to take preventive measures before minor problems become severe.
+Furthermore, follow-up vascular screenings can help judge the effectiveness of current treatments and medications.

 In this article, we will explore what vascular disease is, what vascular screening consists of, its benefits, and if it makes sense for you.